Trisha1212/QualityTesting/README.md

 # Quality Testing

-I will appreciate ** Michael Bolton and Margaret Dineen ** for pairing and sharing :
+I will appreciate  ** Michael Bolton and Margaret Dineen**  for pairing and sharing there knowledge :

 ## Current Situation :
 - not seeing improved quality